dlang-community/d-mans/README.md

 Do you know a website, tweet, blog or other resource related to the D-Man?
 Add it [to the list](https://github.com/dlang-community/d-mans/edit/gh-pages/README.md).

+## Shouldn't it be called d-men?

+We are politically correct and consider a "d-man" as genderless.

 ## I don't like the preview page

 [Improvements are welcome](https://github.com/dlang-community/d-mans/issues/1).